Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Hades abducts Persephone - (Sculpture by Schiaffino)

 Demeter was naturally devastated and for the next nine days looked everywhere for her, but to no avail.
 In her distress Demeter consulted with the Sun god Apollo, who revealed that her brother Zeus had pledged her daughter to Hades in a secret agreement.
-Furiously Demeter left Olympus and wandered the Earth to search for her disguised as an old woman.
+Furiously Demeter left Olympus and disguised as an old woman wandered the Earth in search of her daughter.
 Unable to find her she retired to her temple at Eleusis and cursed the earth so no crops would grow.
 Zeus became concerned at the resulting famine and sent her a message asking why she was doing this.
 She responded stating there would be no renewal of the earth’s bounty until her daughter was returned.

 Zeus sent Hermes into the Underworld to seek the release of Persephone, but Hades was not willing to give up his wife completely.
 He knew he must obey Zeus however, so he enticed Persephone to eat a pomegranate seed before she returned with Hermes, and by doing so she became eternally bound to Hades and the Underworld.
 When Demeter learning of this trick she appealed to Zeus who declared that Persephone would henceforth live two thirds of the year with her mother, but the remaining third of the year must be spent with her husband Hades.